jacobjessup/Powershell_Daily_Scripts/README.md

     b.
 This script actually is functional and it will add a SMB 3.0 mapped drive or better yet destroy it...lol.

     c.
 The caveat on this is I only know that it works with Powershellv4 and up and I do not think it will work with Powershellv3 and below.

+03/13/2018

+- find_Top_Process.ps1

+    a.
+This script will find the top 5 processes of a local or remote computer.

+    b.
+Used as a quick inspection if a computer is running slow.

+    c.
+This script also allows for a Service status search on a local or remote computer.